owncloud-archive/documentation/developer_manual/core/theming.rst

 2. They require a configuration file called ``appinfo/info.xml`` to be present.

 .. note::
-   When copying the original theme supplied with ownCloud, make sure that you delete ``appinfo/signature.json``.
+   When copying the example theme supplied with ownCloud in ``apps/theme-example``, make sure that you delete ``appinfo/signature.json``.
 If you don’t, when you make changes, an integrity warning will be triggered, as the original theme is `signed`_.
    This is slightly complicated by the fact that without the file a warning will be displayed.
    However, this is to be corrected in the next release, 10.0.2.